gi-ev/LNI-proceedings/README.md

 #### Using Docker

 On both Windows and Linux, one can use [Docker](https://www.docker.com/) for a fully configured Linux environment being able to build the proceedings.
-For inspection, the docker image can be found at <https://hub.docker.com/r/koppor/texlive/>.
+For inspection, the docker image can be found at <https://hub.docker.com/r/danteev/texlive/>.
-Assuming, the proceedings reside in `c:\git-repositories\proceedings`, following command leads to a bash shell enabling running the required commands:
+Assuming, the proceedings reside in `c:\git-repositories\LNI-proceedings`, following command leads to a bash shell enabling running the required commands:

-    docker run -v /c/git-repositories/proceedings:/var/texlive -it koppor/texlive:v1.2.0 bash
+    docker run -v c:\git-repositories\LNI-proceedings:/var/texlive -it danteev/texlive:v1.6.0 bash

 #### Manual Setup on Windows